mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 * /groupA/groupB -> if groupB does not exist AND groupA does not exist, then it will NOT be created any group.
 :::

-* `dockerImageNameSuggestion`: object that defines the docker image name suggestion that will be passed to every project created in your tenant.
+* `dockerImageNameSuggestion`: object that defines the docker image name suggestion that will be passed to every project created in your company.
 This suggestion will appear when you [create a microservice](../api-console/api-design/services#how-to-create-a-microservice-from-an-example-or-from-a-template) in the `Docker Image Name` field.
 The object should have the following properties:

   * **type** (*required*): string that defines the type of suggestion, currently three types exist: